makersacademy/airport_challenge/README.md

 * **Submit a pull request early.**  There are various checks that happen automatically when you send a pull request.  **Fix these issues if you can**.
 Green is good.

 * Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.

+**User notes**
+Will need to go through week 1 again to go through how some things work, and go through the chanllenge as this is not something I am proud off so far.